andrealorenzon/testo_tesi/tesi.md

 ## Confusion matrix

 Confusion Matrices (henceforth CM) are tables that can be used to describe the performance of a classifier on a test set of data for which true values are known.
-They are detailed and simple to understand, but does not summarize well the performance.
+They are detailed and simple to understand, but do not summarize well the performance.

 |     n = 165 | Predicted: NO | Predicted: YES |
 | ----------: | :-----------: | :------------: |